redhat-cop/rhis-builder/README.md

   - configure Red Hat repositories.
   - configure content credentials
   - configure any custom products and repos e.g. MSSQL Server for Linux
-  - synchronize the content (warning can take a loooonnnng time depending on your link)
+  - synchronize the content (this is what consumes the most time)
   - create the sync plans
   - attach the sync plans to content
   - create the life cycle environments